korbendallaskoop/dotfiles/Documents/twm/twm_tpr.md

 https://www.reddit.com/r/i3wm/comments/8jpa4m/what_cool_things_do_you_guys_have_on_your/

-# Workspaces are ordered by their number if you defined one
-# otherwise new workspaces are appended to the end.
-# So if you want a specific order, prefix them with 1: etc.
-# use strip_workspace_numbers to hide the number from i3bar if you want.
+    Workspaces are ordered by their number if you defined one otherwise new workspaces are appended to the end. if you want a specific order, prefix them with 1: etc. use strip_workspace_numbers to hide the number from i3bar if you want.
-# pango markup caused this for you since now you have unnumbered workspaces.
-# So it'd have to be 1:<b>1</b>

 ### Code Cast i3wm guide
 - https://www.youtube.com/watch?v=ARKIwOlazKI&